Table of contents

 The free blog has its pros and cons, but he also sells actual services and tools.
 Woodward’s main “product” could be considered his business Search Logistics.

 Search Logistics is a specialist SEO agency.
-There are five main services that this company offers:
+There are 5 main services that this company offers:

 Let’s break down what each of these services is supposed to provide.